 If you’re indoors, stay indoors.
 It is natural to assume that the building you’re in, or parts of it, may collapse during an earthquake, and you may want to exit the building in search of safety from an earthquake.
 Unfortunately, many who try to abandon a building get struck by falling debris on their way out.
 Those who find adequate cover and remain inside, on the other hand, have the best chance of avoiding serious injuries and surviving the ordeal.

 If you’re indoors when an earthquake strikes, get away from exterior walls and windows and take cover under a sturdy table or desk.
 If there isn’t a table or desk near you, cover your face with your arms and crouch in an inside corner of the building.
 If you’re bound to a wheelchair, find a place away from walls and windows, lock the wheels, discard all detachable items and cover yourself with your arms.
-Click here for more useful information if you or someone in your family has mobility needs.

 If you’re outdoors, stay clear of buildings, trees, power lines, and other items that may fall on you.
 If driving, pull out of traffic and find a safe spot to stop your vehicle – ideally, away from bridges, overpasses, trees, light posts, and power lines.